LearningOS/os-lectures/lecture18/ref.md

 ##### File Replication

  * Replicas of the same file reside on failure-independent machines.
- * Improves availability and can shorten service time.
+ * Improves availability and can shorten access time.
  * Naming scheme maps a replicated file name to a particular replica.
     * Existence of replicas should be invisible to higher levels.
     * Replicas must be distinguished from one another by different lower-level names.
- * Updates – replicas of a file denote the same logical entity, and thus an update to any replica must be reflected on all other replicas.
+ * Updates – an update to any replica must be reflected on all other replicas
  * Demand replication – reading a nonlocal replica causes it to be cached locally, thereby generating a new nonprimary replica.

 #### Andrew File System (AFS)